alextok/dbsc-discussions/README.md

     [Olga] It needs to go to Local key helper for signature at least on non-Windows platforms.

+1. We should discuss provisioning flows too in more details

 1. [Not applicable] Sec-Session-GenerateKey is an extra roundtrip in the 1st party diagram that is not required.

     The new flow doesn't have this issue.
 Not applicable anymore.